shruthi2611/DEprojects/README.md

-<h1>Title Of Your Project<h1>
-#Add a catchy title to your project.
-Something that people immediately know what you are doing
+<h1>Ecommerce Data Analysis on AWS <h1>

-####Introduction & Goals
+<h2>Introduction & Goals<h2>
      Introduce your project to the reader
-Orient this section on the Table of contents
-Write this like an executive summary
+     Orient this section on the Table of contents Write this like an executive summary
 With what data are you working
 What tools are you using